Double jeopardy: Germany

 In Germany, a felony is defined by § 12 (1) StGB as a crime that has a minimum of one year of imprisonment.

 India

 A partial protection against double jeopardy is a Fundamental Right guaranteed under Article 20 (2) of the Constitution of India, which states "No person shall be prosecuted and punished for the same offence more than once".
 This provision enshrines the concept of autrefois convict, that no one convicted of an offence can be tried or punished a second time.
-However, it does not extend to autrefois acquit, and so if a person is acquitted of a crime he can be retried.
+However, it does not extend to autrefois acquit, and so if a person is acquitted of a crime, he can be retried.
 In India, protection against autrefois acquit is a statutory right, not a fundamental one.
-Such protection is provided by provisions of the Code of Criminal Procedure rather than by the Constitution.
+Such protection is provided by provisions of the Code of Criminal Procedure, 1973 (the code has been replaced by the Bharatiya Nagarik Suraksha Sanhita, 2023) rather than by the Constitution.
+The Supreme Court of India has held that the protection under Article 20(2) exclusively applies to judicial punishments, as inquiry by administrative authorities do not amount to trial.